ReasonScape Architecture: The Methodology¶

 - Supports progressive evaluation workflows

-See technical-details.md for caching implementation, confidence targeting algorithm, and truncation-aware execution.
+See technical-details.md for caching implementation and truncation-aware execution.

 Stage 3: Evaluation — Statistical Rigor Without Lies¶

-Key innovations: Excess accuracy correction, truncation awareness, semantic tier mapping, and pre-computed forensics.
+Key innovations: Excess accuracy correction, truncation awareness, and pre-computed forensics.

 Excess accuracy correction: